 Naturally, we had to put Disney+ to the test and the good news is that Disney+ isn’t VPN proof.
 The VPNs we recommend in this guide work just fine.

 But a problem you might face is your payment details not matching the country you’ve connected to.

-Unless you have a payment method registered in either Australia, Canada, the Netherlands, New Zealand, Puerto Rico or the US, you won’t be able to sign up to Disney+.
+Unless you have a payment method registered in either Australia, Canada, Europe, New Zealand, Puerto Rico or the US, you won’t be able to sign up to Disney+.